If it is normal to have some bruising from sclerotherapy, how long does it usually last?

 If you don't want bruising or can't accept the risk of hyperpigmentation after sclerotherapy, then don't get sclerotherapy

 It is simple: If you don't want bruising or the possibility of getting hyperigmentation after sclerotherapy or topical laser treatments for spider veins, then don't sign up for these procedures.
 Bruises go away but pigmentation will take a while to fade away and there is the possibility that they may not go away altogether - this is why Borad Certified Phlebologists recommend that you wear stockings for 3 months and alos use adjunctive topical cremes.
-The rules of this website is to not give product names and therefore I cannot recommend any by name.
 You can ask your treating physician for the names of such topical products.

 Sclerotherapy Treatment and Bruising